-Lotion primers are thin and lightweight, much like light moisturizer.
+Lotion primers are thin and lightweight, much like a light moisturizer.
 They work well for absorbing oil and filling in enlarged pores, which can be an issue with oily skin.
-Some lotion primers have hydrating properties, so you don’t have to worry about it drying out your skin.
+Some lotion primers have hydrating properties, so you don’t have to worry about them drying out your skin.

 Gel primers have a thicker consistency and are effective at filling in pores and fine lines and correcting other skin texture issues.
 They usually offer the smoothest finish for your makeup, yet they can still absorb oil and prevent shine from breaking through your makeup.